Aliens of London: Plot

 Intending to return Rose to Earth twelve hours after her original departure, the Ninth Doctor miscalculates, arriving twelve months after they left.
 Rose's mother Jackie is furious with her, believing that Rose had been abducted and murdered.
 Rose's boyfriend Mickey is also upset, as he was suspected of murdering Rose.
 As Rose expresses her frustration to the Doctor over not being able to tell the truth of where she had gone, they witness a spacecraft crash through Big Ben and fall into the River Thames.
 Central London is shut down while the population becomes excited at the possibility of first contact with an alien species.
 The Doctor suspects trickery and uses the TARDIS to land inside the hospital where the alien pilot has been taken.
 The Doctor discovers that the alien craft was launched from Earth and that the pilot is really a common pig that has been modified by alien technology.

 The government is unable to locate the Prime Minister due to the confusion of the crash, and Joseph Green MP is named acting Prime Minister.
 Green is revealed to be a member of the Slitheen, a family of aliens that uses a device to compress their bodies into large human "suits" resulting in frequent releases of flatulence.
 Two other high members of the government, Margaret Blaine and Oliver Charles, are also revealed to be Slitheen.
-The Slitheen secretly celebrate luring the humans into their plan but are unaware of their conversation being witnessed by Harriet Jones.
+The Slitheen secretly celebrate luring the humans into their plan but are unaware of their conversation being witnessed by MP Harriet Jones.

 When the Doctor returns to Rose, Jackie discovers the truth about the Doctor and the TARDIS and calls it in.
 They are surrounded by soldiers and escorted to 10 Downing Street.
 The Doctor is asked to join a panel of alien experts including members of UNIT, and Rose is escorted into the building by Harriet.
 Harriet tells Rose about the aliens, and together they discover the Prime Minister's corpse.
 Before they can reveal their discovery, they are caught by Blaine, who begins to unzip her human suit to attack them.
 At Jackie's flat, a police officer also unzips his human suit and attacks Jackie for being associated with the Doctor.
 As the Doctor attempts to convince the experts of the forgery of the events, the Doctor realises that the experts have been lured to Downing Street together as part of a trap.
 Green sends an electrical shock through the assembled group.